yutak23/svelte-kit-sessions/README.md

 ## Features

-- **Simple session management module**
+- **Easy session management**
-  svelte-kit-sessions is designed to be simple enough to be used in a variety of use cases, including a pattern in which sessions are paid out after authentication by the user's own application, or after authentication using OpenID Connect.
+  `svelte-kit-sessions` can be used for a variety of scenarios, including your own authentication or issuing sessions after authentication with OpenID Connect.
+Designed for flexible use, such as storing user information in sessions or storing JWT.
 - **Customizable Store**
-  In addition to the default MemoryStore, various other stores such as Redis and Cloudflare KV are available
+  You can choose the best storage for your needs.
+From the default MemoryStore to versatile options like Redis and Cloudflare KV, you can customize.
 - **Also available in edge environments**
-  svelte-kit-sessions also supports use in the Edge environment such as Cloudflare Pages Functions(Cloudflare Workers).
+  `svelte-kit-sessions` also supports use in the Edge environment such as Cloudflare Pages Functions(Cloudflare Workers).

+Maximize your SvelteKit development with **svelte-kit-sessions** – the smart choice for modern web applications.

 ## Installation